 Cataracts are common in seniors.
-By age 80, more than 50 percent of Americans either have a cataract or had one removed.
-Given that statistic, you’re probably wondering “is cataract surgery covered by Medicare?”
+One in five Americans by age 65 have or had a cataract, which increases to one in two by age 80.
+Given that statistic, you may wonder if Medicare covers cataract surgery?
 The short answer is yes.#Medicare covers your cataract treatment - at different rates - from start to finish.
 Click To Tweet

 Several factors determine how much cataract treatment Medicare will cover, and how much you will need to pay out-of-pocket.
 If you think you have cataracts, consult with your doctor regarding diagnosis and treatment options.

 What Are Cataracts?